AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial.md

 At this point, you have an Availability Group with replicas on two instances of SQL Server.
 You can move the Availability Group between instances.
 You cannot connect to the Availability Group yet because you do not have a listener.
 In Azure virtual machines, the listener requires a load balancer.
 The next step is to create the load balancer in Azure.

+<a name="configure-internal-load-balancer"></a>

-## <a name="configure-internal-load-balancer"></a> Create an Azure load balancer
+## Create an Azure load balancer

 On Azure virtual machines, a SQL Server Availability Group requires a load balancer.
 The load balancer holds the IP address for the Availability Group listener.
-This section summarizes how to create the load balancer in the Azure Portal.
+This section summarizes how to create the load balancer in the Azure portal.

-1. In the Azure Portal, go to the resource group where your SQL Servers are and click **+ Add**.
+1. In the Azure portal, go to the resource group where your SQL Servers are and click **+ Add**.
 2. Search for **Load Balancer**.
 Choose the load balancer published by Microsoft.

     ![AG in Failover Cluster Manager](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/82-azureloadbalancer.png)